-- It can also restrict users from modifying the contents of a spreadsheet (makes it read only)
+- Restrict users from modifying the contents of the spreadsheet (makes it read only)

-In this post we’ll focus more on the latter.
-You can protect an Excel workbook with a password to make it read only.
+In both instances, you can protect an Excel workbook with a password to make it read only.
 This means users will be able to open the workbook and view the data but won’t be able to make any changes to the spreadsheet.
 This is vitally important if you are running a small to medium-sized business and want to ensure the integrity of your financial data.

-Here’s a step-by-step guide on how to add a password to make your Excel workbook read only.
+Here’s a step-by-step guide on how to lock an Excel spreadsheet or workbook with a password and make it read only.

-2. The “Save As” dialogue box will pop up.
-Navigate to the bottom of the box and find the “Tools” option just next to the “Save” button.
-Click on “Tools” and a dropdown menu will open.
-Select and click “General options” in the dropdown menu.
+- At the bottom of the box, click “Tools” option just next to the “Save” button.
+Click on “Tools” and a drop-down menu will open.
+Select and click “General options” in the drop-down menu.

 What if you want to lift the read-only restriction and grant everyone editing privileges?
 Removing the Read-Only feature is an easy process and can be done with just a click of a button.
 All you’ll need to do is go through the same process again and uncheck the box that makes your Excel workbook Read-Only.

-Setting a password to open an Excel workbook is easy and self-explanatory.
+Setting a password in Excel to protect any workbook is easy and self-explanatory.
 Nevertheless, it can give a great deal of control over who can access and/or edit a workbook.
 This can go a long way in maintaining data integrity.